Tha Carter VI: Release and promotion

 On January 20, 2025, in an interview posted on social media by AT&T at the 2025 College Football Playoff National Championship, Wayne stated that Tha Carter VI would be "guaranteed" to release in 2025.
 On February 9, 2025, Cetaphil broadcast a local commercial starring Lil Wayne during Super Bowl LIX in the New Orleans market.
 After joking about not being selected for the halftime show, the performer retreated into a recording studio with signs on its door reading "CARTER VI" and "DO NOT DISTURB 'TIL 06-06-2025".
 Republic Records subsequently confirmed that The Carter VI was scheduled to be released on June 6, 2025.

 On April 22, 2025, Wayne announced his first-ever solo headline at Madison Square Garden that would be held on the same night of his album's release.
 Two hours later, he unveiled the official cover artwork of Tha Carter VI, depicting his baby self with facial tattoos in the similar manner of his previous Tha Carter records.
 He captioned in the post, "Captain Carter C6" followed by a double post, "June 6 We C6 The Carter Six June 6 We C6 Ain't a problem I can't 6 June 6."

 On June 3, 2025, Wayne announced his tour of the same name in support of the album.
-The tour began on June 6, 2025, in New York City and will conclude on October 2, 2025, in West Palm Beach.
+The tour began on June 6, 2025, in New York City and concluded on October 2, 2025, in West Palm Beach.
 On June 5, 2025, a promotional ad on ESPN for the 2025 NBA Finals featuring the album single "The Days", featuring Bono, was aired.